Emma Stone’s Punk Cruella De Vil Is The Big Villain Energy We All Need

 Here’s your first look at Emma Stone as Cruella de Vil in Disney's Cruella.
 The film, also starring Emma Thompson, Paul Walter Hauser, and Joel Fry, comes to theaters May 28, 2021. #D23Expo pic.twitter.com/KqxJ0yMYQ3— Walt Disney Studios (@DisneyStudios) August 24, 2019

-Stone will play opposite one of our other favorite Emmas, Emma Thompson, who was newly announced to be part of the cast this weekend.
-It was not announced what Thompson’s role in the film will be, but the rumors of her involvement have been flying since earlier this summer.
+Stone will play opposite one of our other favourite Emmas, Emma Thompson, who was newly announced to be part of the cast this weekend.
+It was not announced what Thompson’s role in the film will be, but the rumours of her involvement have been flying since earlier this summer.

 In the slew of live-action remakes being made by Disney, Cruella is one of the few that deviates from the original in that it is a prequel instead of a remake in the traditional sense.
 We’re curious to see what events in De Vil’s life led her to becoming the fur coat-obsessed dognapper that we know her to be.
 There’s a lot more to find out, and a lot of time to do it.